What is decompression surgery and what conditions can it treat?

-Decompression spine surgery is often used to treat a spine condition when conservative methods of treatment do not provide lasting pain relief.
+Spinal decompression surgery is often used to treat a spine condition when conservative methods of treatment do not provide lasting pain relief.
+The goal of this type of procedure is to access the spine and remove spinal anatomy that is putting pressure on a nerve in the spinal column.
 For most patients, the thought of spine surgery seems daunting and overwhelming.
-Additionally, the risks of traditional open back surgery and the extended recovery time make spine surgery seem like a “last resort” option for many people.
+Additionally, the risks of traditional open back surgery and the extended recovery time make spine surgery seem like a last resort option for many people.

 What to expect during a minimally invasive decompression surgery

-Minimally invasive decompression surgery is often used to treat spine conditions with partially diseased discs or vertebrae.
+Our board-certified surgeons+ perform both minimally invasive decompression and minimally invasive stabilization procedures.
+Minimally invasive decompression surgery is often used to treat less severe spine conditions involving damaged discs or vertebrae.

-During the procedure, the surgeon will make a small, 1-inch incision in the neck or back.
-Through this incision, the muscles and soft tissue surrounding the spine will be moved to the side, undisrupted, to access the spine.
-Once the spine is accessed, the surgeon will remove the diseased portion of the disc or vertebra that is impacting a nerve in the spinal canal.
-After the diseased component of the spine is removed and the nerve is decompressed, the incision is closed.
+During the procedure, the surgeon will make a less than 1-inch incision to access the spine.
+Through this incision, the muscles and soft tissue surrounding the spine will be moved to the side.
+Once the spine is accessed, the surgeon will remove the portion of the disc or vertebra that is impacting a nerve in the spinal canal or nerve root exit.